KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-devict-hacktoberfest-talk/README.md

 ### Manual Updates

 When you make an update somewhere, the code doesn’t automatically update elsewhere.
 For example, if a change is made in the DjangoCon U.S. repo master branch, a fork or clone master branch is not automatically updated.
-In the case of a fork, you could delete the fork and re-fork it, but if you have a pull request pending, the pull request will now be inactive and it will be harder for you and the maintainer who reviews the pull request to work on.
-This is also another reason why it’s good to use branches (so that you can keep the main branch up-to-date and use branches to work on more than one feature while a pull request is pending).

 </td></tr>

 <tr><td width="30%">